assemble/assemble/README.md

 ### file

-The name of which file to load when running, defaulting to `assemblefile.js`:
+Specify the name of the config file for assemble's CLI to run, the default is `assemblefile.js`.

+**Example**

 ```sh
 $ assemble --file assemblefile.dev.js